Zabzuki/user-profile-card/README.md

 }, []);
 ```

-it will be recalled -4 users before the end of the fetched users array.
+users array needs to keep the already existing users and adding at the end of the array the 20 new and that's what happens in `setUsers`.
+When the user press the right arrow to see the new users, then `fetchUsers` will be recalled -4 users before the end of the already existing users in the array (`array.length - 4`).

 ```JavaScript
 const [index, setIndex] = useState(0);